ansys/pyfluent-visualization/doc/source/contributing.rst

 Posting Issues
 --------------
-Use the `PyFluent Issues <https://github.com/pyansys/pyfluent/issues>`_ page to submit questions, report bugs, and request new features.
+Use the `PyFluent Visualization Issues <https://github.com/pyansys/pyfluent-visualization/issues>`_ page to submit questions, report bugs, and request new features.

 Code Style